hrsshopnil/BookBuddy/README.md

 # BookBuddy
 This iOS app helps you manage your book collection with ease leveraging SwiftData.
-Features include listing and updating book info, organizing books by status (owned, in progress, completed), assigning genres, and saving quotes.
+Features include listing and updating book info, organizing books by status (On shelf, in progress, completed), assigning genres, and saving quotes.
 Perfect for keeping your library organized!